Queens' College, Cambridge: Academic profile

 Queens' College accepts students from all academic disciplines.
 As in other Cambridge colleges, all candidates go through an interview process.
-Undergraduate applicants of some courses are required to take an admission test in advance.
-For example, from 2022 applicants in economics are expected to have taken the Test of Mathematics for University Admission before they can be admitted.
+Undergraduate applicants for some courses are required to take an admission test in advance.
+For example, from 2022, applicants in economics are expected to have taken the Test of Mathematics for University Admission before they can be admitted.

-As in all other Cambridge colleges, undergraduate education is based on the tutorial system.
-Most undergraduate supervisions are carried out in the college, though for some specialist subjects undergraduates may be sent to tutors in other colleges.
+Like all other Cambridge colleges, undergraduate education is based on the tutorial system.
+Most undergraduate supervisions are carried out in the college, though for some specialist subjects undergraduates may be sent to supervisors in other colleges.
 The faculty and academic supervisors associated with the colleges play a very important part in the academic success of students.
 The college maintains strong ties with Cambridge Judge Business School and has a growing graduate community, including a lively mix of doctoral, medical and PGCE students.
-The College also maintains an extensive library, which supplements the university libraries.
+The college also maintains an extensive library, which supplements the university libraries.

-In 2016 Queens' ranked sixth in the Tompkins Table, which ranks the 29 undergraduate Cambridge colleges according to the academic performance of their undergraduates.
-Its highest position was second and its average position has been fifth.
-In 2015, 28.8% of Queens' undergraduates achieved Firsts.
-Whereas, in 2019, the Firsts achievement raised to 32.58%.
+In 2021, Queens' ranked sixth in the Tompkins Table, which ranks the 29 undergraduate Cambridge colleges according to the academic performance of their undergraduates.
+Its highest position was second, and its average position was fifth.
+In 2022 the proportion of Firsts was 31.5%.

 Student life

 The buildings of Queens' College include the chapel, the hall, two libraries, a bar, and common rooms for fellows, graduates and undergraduates.
-There are also extensive gardens, lawns, a sportsground and boat house.
+There are also extensive gardens, lawns, a sports ground and boat house.
 The college also owns its own punts which may be borrowed by students, fellows and staff.

-College accommodation is provided for all undergraduate and many graduate students, with the majority of undergraduate accommodation being on the main college site, and all other students usually live in the college residence, Owlstone Croft, located in Newnham village, a fifteen-minute walk from the central site.
+College accommodation is provided for all undergraduate and many graduate students, with the majority of undergraduate accommodation being on the main college site.
+All other students usually live in the college residence, Owlstone Croft, located in Newnham village, a fifteen-minute walk from the central site.
 The college also owns several houses and flats in Cambridge, which are usually occupied by doctoral students and married couples.
 Members of the college can choose to dine either in the hall, where three-course meals are served and members must wear academic gowns, or in the buttery, where food can be purchased from a cafeteria-style buffet.

-Despite being an ancient college, Queens' is known for being among the more open and relaxed Cambridge colleges.
+Despite being an ancient college, Queens' is known as among the more open and relaxed Cambridge colleges.
 The college provides facilities to support most sports and arts.
 Queens' has active student societies, known as the Junior Combination Room and the Middle Combination Room, which represent the students and organise various activities for undergraduate and graduate students respectively.
 There are a variety of clubs ranging from wine tasting and amateur dramatics to the Queens' College Boat Club.

 Queens' has a strong reputation for music and drama, with the Fitzpatrick Hall providing theatre and concert space for students and societies from across the university.